ipselium/cpyvke/README.md

 ![A Fancy Client](https://github.com/ipselium/cpyvke/blob/master/docs/screenshot.png)

+cpyvke is **still in development**

 - - -

-## kd5 : the Ipython daemon
+## kd5 : the daemon to communicate with IPython kernels

 *Communication with ipython kernels.*

-* Stream variables list each time a change occurs in the kernel
+* Stream variable list each time a change occurs in the kernel
 * Listen to request from the client

 - - -

-## cpyvke : the Curse interface
+## cpyvke : the Curses interface

 *Variable explorer and kernel manager.*

-* Explore variables in your workspace
+* Explore variables in IPython kernels
-* Handle ipython kernel
+* Manage IPython kernels

 - - -